 The answer was this: I would tell them that they have every right to feel sorry for themselves.
 It’s okay, embrace it, feel it, don’t ignore it.
 You need to feel sorry because it is a situation worthy of it.
-Be sorry that your life has changed, be sorry that things aren’t working out they way you planned.
+Be sorry that your life has changed, be sorry that things aren’t working out the way you planned.

 If you need a few days to be in bed because you just can’t cope (and have the ability to do so), then do it.
 Take that time to rest and to heal and find a way at the end of it to move forward.
 But the most important thing to do is be kind to yourself.
-I used my mantra in this scenario as well: today is a bad day, but tomorrow will be less bad; next week will be less worse and next month will be a little better.
+I used my mantra in this scenario as well: today is a bad day, but tomorrow will be less bad; next week will be less bad and next month will be a little better.